// Copyright 2013 The Go Authors. All rights reserved.

 }

-// resolveBaseTypeName returns the non-alias base type name for typ, and whether
+// resolveBaseTypeName returns the non-alias base type name for the given name, and whether

 // there was a pointer indirection to get to it.
 The base type name must be declared

-// we follow that type through alias declarations until we reach a
+// we follow that type through non-generic alias declarations until

 var map[*TypeName]bool